woocommerce/woocommerce/docs/data/crud-objects.md

 }
 ```

 `set_prop` and `get_prop` are part of `WC_Data`.
-These apply various filters (based on context) and handle changes (so we can save only changes and not all props).
+These apply various filters (based on context) and handle changes, so we can efficiently save only the props that have changed rather than all props.

-A note on `$context`: when getting data to use on the frontend or display, `view` context is used.
+A note on `$context`: when getting data for use on the front end or display, `view` context is used.
 This applies filters to the data so extensions can change the values dynamically. `edit` context should be used when showing values to edit in the backend, and for saving to the database.
 Using `edit` context does not apply any filters to the data.

 ### The constructor